LearnersGuild/cos/README.md

 Our learning environment is self-organizing, rigorously goal-driven, and personally and professionally rewarding.
 A powerful, positive culture is the strongest, most pervasive support structure a learning community can have.

+As a collective each member takes on two objectives:

+- **Objective 1:** Create and sustain a dignified livelihood as a software developer.
+- **Objective 2:** Cultivate a learning collective that supports me and others in achieving Objective 1.

-Our Culture OS provides a framework by which we --as members of the learning collective-- can participate in co-creating a culture that draws out the best in us.
+Our Culture OS provides a framework by which we --as members of the learning collective-- can achieve the second objective.
+It supports us in co-creating a culture that draws out the best in us.
 It defines the components of our shared culture and the processes by which members of the learning collective can shape it.

+Culture happens.
+It's not something we can control, but it's something we can intentionally impact.
+Culture is invisible and impacts us more than anything else.
+Our Cultural Operating System assumes two things:

+- First: Culture is critical to succeeding.
+- Second: We can be intentional about co-creating it, and deliberate in evolving it together.

 Everyone is responsible for embodying and improving this culture.